asmirnou/watsor/README.md

 # Watsor

 Watsor detects objects in video stream using deep learning-based approach.
-Intended primarily for surveillance it works in sheer real-time analysing the most recent frame to deliver fastest reaction against a detected threat.
+Intended primarily for surveillance it works in sheer real-time analysing the most recent frame to deliver the fastest reaction against a detected threat.

 ## Table of contents
   * [What it does](#what-it-does)